 |AMD Ryzen 9 3950X||77.82%||84.50%||16||3.5-4.7 GHz|

 |Intel Core i9-10900K||88.97%||94.48%||10||3.7-5.3 GHz|

 |Intel Core i7-9700K||79.09%||86.84%||8||3.6-4.9 GHz|

 |Intel Core i7-8700K||73.11%||78.39%||6||3.7-4.7 GHz|

-It is clear the AMD’s Ryzen 9-5900X is capable of handling both 1080p as well as 1440p gaming without any difficulties.
-It scored a perfect 100% on the benchmark test, making it a good option for game lovers.
+It’s clear that the AMD Ryzen 9-5900X is capable of handling both 1080p and 1440p gaming without difficulty.
+It scored a perfect 100% in the benchmark test, which makes it a good option for gaming fans.

 There are so many processors out there, good and bad.
-Picking one seems difficult when there are so many good options within the same price point.
-We hope that our guide has helped you choose the laptop with the perfect CPU for your needs.
-Just remember, pricier doesn’t mean better.
+Choosing one seems difficult when there are so many good options in the same price range.
+We hope our guide has helped you find the laptop with the perfect CPU for your needs.
+Remember that more expensive doesn’t mean better.

-Did you find a good processor for yourself?
-How did you come about it?
-We’d be glad to know how you choose your processor.
-What do you look for in a processor?
-Drop a comment so we know your tips and tricks!
+Have you found a good processor for you?
+How did you find it?
+We’d love to hear how you chose your processor.
+What do you look for in a food processor?
+Leave a comment below to let’s know your tips and tricks!